nwmason/New-Tab-Page/README.md

-A Custom New Tab Page
+# A Custom New Tab Page

 I hate Firefox's new tab page.
-This is my solution to it.
+This is my solution.

 Includes Old School Runescape wiki search functionality because an estimated 80% of my Google searches begin with "osrs" followed by the thing i need to search for.

+Things that I interact with the most are included in the sidebar panel, the most accessible side of my right monitor's screen.
+The blank space on the bottom is currently unused but I have some ideas bouncing around for it.
+I am undecided on what to use it for, for now.

+The navbar's behavior is odd on purpose- it is how I tend to interact with my new tab page.
+Of course this isn't a good way to handle this in an actual setting- but for my own personal use it works as intended.